andrey chugunov

 Media installation, technological sculpture, sound art, generative graphics, audiovisual performance, video art

 Andrey Chugunov is a conceptual artist working at the intersection of digital and analogue media.
 He combines sound art, light installation, generative graphics, technological sculpture, media performances and readymade in his practice.
-He researches topics of mortality, temporality, autonomy, and memory decay in his artworks from the perspective of meditative media.
+He explores mortality, temporality, autonomy, and memory decay in his artworks from a meditative media perspective.

-Most of the projects were widely commissioned by art institutions.
+Most of the projects were supported by several arts institutions and organisations, including Creative Scotland, New Media Scotland, Cryptic, and the Goethe Institute.
 Several Chugunov's artworks are in private collections.

 He got a master's degree in Digital art at the Far Eastern Federal University in Vladivostok, Russia in 2018-2020.
 He participated in the "Laboratory of a young artist" at the Ural branch of the State Center for Contemporary Art in Yekaterinburg, Russia in 2018.
 He received an engineering degree in the field of alternative and renewable energy sources at the Ural Federal University in Yekaterinburg, Russia in 2008-2013.